Heaven (Bryan Adams song): Chart performance

 "Heaven" first appeared on the A Night in Heaven soundtrack album in 1983 and received substantial airplay on album-oriented rock radio stations, reaching the number nine on Billboards Top Tracks chart in February 1984.
 It was released as the third single from the album Reckless in April 1985 and hit number one on the Billboard Hot 100 chart, the highest-charting single from "Reckless".
 The song also re-entered the Top Rock Tracks chart at that time, peaking at number 27.
 "Heaven" also peaked at number 12 on the Adult Contemporary chart during its second run, becoming Adams' second single to reach that chart after "Straight from the Heart" in 1983, and his biggest AC hit until 1991.

 In Canada, "Heaven" reached number 11 on the RPM Singles Chart.

 The song was also released in Australia, Europe, and New Zealand in 1985.
 "Heaven" peaked at number 38 in the UK.
 In several mainland European countries, "Heaven" was the first hit for Adams.
 "Heaven" reached the top 10 in Sweden and Norway and then the top 20 in Austria, Ireland, Switzerland, and Sweden, it was a moderate top hundred success in Germany where it peaked at number 62.
 In Australia, it peaked at number 12.

 Music video

-There were two videos, one was shot in the Orpheum Theatre in Vancouver, British Columbia, Canada, although the exteriors were filmed at the Stanley Theatre.
+There were two videos; one was shot in the Orpheum Theatre in Vancouver, British Columbia, Canada, although the exteriors were filmed at the Stanley Theatre.
 It was directed by Steve Barron.
-That video includes appearances by Lysette Anthony, Garwin Sanford and Anthony Harrison.
-This first video was posted on YouTube with the identifier "s6TtwR2Dbjg", but as of October 2025, it was taken private.
+The video includes appearances by Lysette Anthony, Garwin Sanford and Anthony Harrison.

-The second video was shot at the Apollo Theatre in London, England, and features Adams singing the song in a live concert setting; behind him, stacked video monitors show his band playing along.
-Video monitors also occupy each seat of the otherwise empty theater.
+The second video was shot at the Apollo Theatre in London, England, and features Adams singing the song in a live concert setting; behind him, 16 stacked video monitors show his band playing along.
+One hundred video monitors occupy each seat of the otherwise empty theater.
 At the end it is all revealed to be a dream of Adams.
 The video was nominated for an MTV Video Music Award for Best Cinematography.
-As of October 2025, this second video has 111 million views on YouTube.